abcnews/hash-scripts-loader/README.md

 ## Usage

 Put something like `#interactivescriptsENCODEDldhgjldkjg3lk43nlkjbnsdlkfn` if a CoreMedia article.
 With the encoded string being a [base-36-props](https://github.com/abcnews/base-36-props) string.
+Use the [base 36 converter](https://www.abc.net.au/res/sites/news-projects/base-36-props-converter/1.0.0/) to get the string.

 Use the following pattern.